Motivic homological stability of configuration spaces: Introduction

 The statement for {\'e}tale motivic cohomology is proven in \S\ref{etale} as a direct consequence of the topological case (Theorem \ref{t:classical}), a detection result for Betti realization (Theorem \ref{theo: Betti detects connectivity}) and the existence of the stabilization maps at the {\'e}tale motivic level.
 The proof of the statement for motivic cohomology in the case $X = \A^d$ is proven in \S\ref{motivic}, and is more indirect, since the analogous detection result does not hold in this case.
 Instead, we use a detection result for the associated graded of the weight filtration, and the key topological input (Lemma \ref{lem:twisted-homstab}) is a certain twisted homological stability result for the symmetric groups.

-Let us emphasize that the first part of the theorem applies to $X=\A^d$ and gives us an étale motivic cohomological stability result.
+Let us emphasize that the first part of the theorem applies in particular to $X=\A^d$ and gives us an étale motivic cohomological stability result.
 This is different from the second part of the theorem which is a cohomological stability result for motivic cohomology (as opposed to étale motivic cohomology).
 The price to pay for this finer result is that we have to work with $\widetilde{\Conf}_n$ instead of $\Conf_n$.
-The configuration space $\widetilde{\Conf}_n$ is a stacky version of the unordered configuration space (see \S\ref{quotient} for a precise definition).

 \begin{rem} When $X$ is the affine line $\A^1$, the first statement of Theorem \ref{t:main} (for {\'e}tale motivic cohomology) has previously been proven in \cite{horelmotivic},\footnote{In fact, \cite{horelmotivic} also claimed to prove the second statement of Theorem \ref{t:main} (for motivic cohomology) for the affine line $X = \A^1$, but the proof contained an error; see the erratum \cite{HorelErratum}.} except that the isomorphisms (in a stable range) of \cite{horelmotivic} are induced not by motivic lifts of \emph{stabilization maps}, but rather by motivic lifts of \emph{scanning maps} $C_n(\C) \to \Omega^2_n S^2$ and of maps between the different path-components of $\Omega^2 S^2$.
 The paper \cite{horelmotivic} also uses a different model (denoted by $C_n$ in \cite[\S 5]{horelmotivic}) for the configuration scheme $\mathrm{Conf}_n(\A^1)$. \end{rem}